Datavault-UK/automate-dv-docs/docs/index.md

 dbt even runs the load in parallel.
 As Data Vault 2.0 is designed for parallel load and Snowflake is highly performant, your ETL load will finish in rapid time.

-dbtvault reduces the need to write Snowflake SQL by hand to load the Data Vault, which is is a repetitive, time-consuming and potentially error prone task.
+dbtvault reduces the need to write Snowflake SQL by hand to load the Data Vault, which is a repetitive, time-consuming and potentially error-prone task.

 ## What features does dbt running the dbtvault package offer?
 dbt works with the dbtvault package to:

-- Generate SQL to process the staging layer and load the data vault.
+- Generate SQL to process the staging layer and load the data vault
-- Ensures consistency and correctness in the generated SQL.
+- Ensures consistency and correctness in the generated SQL
-- Identify dependencies between SQL statements.
+- Identify dependencies between SQL statements
-- Create Raw Data Vault tables when a release first identifies them.
+- Create Raw Data Vault tables when a release first identifies them
-- Execute all generated SQL statements as a complete set.
+- Execute all generated SQL statements as a complete set
-- Execute data load in parallel up to a user-defined number of parallel threads.
+- Execute data load in parallel up to a user-defined number of parallel threads
-- Generate data flow diagrams showing data lineage.
+- Generate data flow diagrams showing data lineage
-- Automatically build a documentation website.
+- Automatically build a documentation website

-## You Do Need Some Prior Knowledge About the Data Vault 2.0 Method
+!!! warning "Expected prior knowledge of the Data Vault 2.0 method"

     If you are going to use the dbtvault package for your Data Vault 2.0 project, then we expect you to have some prior knowledge about the Data Vault 2.0 method.

-## How Can I Get Up to Speed on Data Vault 2.0?
+## How can I get up to speed on Data Vault 2.0?
 You can get further information about the Data Vault 2.0 method from the following resources:

 ### Books (from Amazon)